darklang/docs/docs/reference/sharing-your-dark-projects.md

 ## Naming

-Darklang is called "darklang", short for "Dark" "language".
+Darklang is called "darklang", short for "Darklang" "language".
 It's pronounced "dark-lang".
 The `"D"` may be capitalized as Darklang is a proper noun, but feel free to leave it lowercase (as we do in our logo).
-The "`l`" is never capitalized, and Darklang is one word, not two (so no spaces between "Dark" and "lang").
+The "`l`" is never capitalized, and Darklang is one word, not two (so no spaces between "Darklang" and "lang").

 ## Positioning / market